-If the Sound Icon is visible, click on the Sound Icon and try to increase the volume.
-If this does not help, move to other steps as provided below.
+If Sound Icon is visible, click on the Sound Icon and try to increase the volume.
+If this does not help, move to troubleshooting steps as provided below.

-To start with, try the built-in Audio Troubleshooter in Windows 10 to find and fix the problem of Headphones not working on your computer.
+To start with, try the built-in Audio Troubleshooter as available in Windows 10 to find and fix the problem of Headphones not working on your computer.

-Follow the on-screen instructions as the Troubleshooter tries to find and fix problems on your computer.
+Follow On-screen instructions as the Sound Troubleshooter tries to find and fix problems on your computer.

 On the next screen, click on Search Automatically For Driver Software option and follow the instructions to install driver software.